Mininera & District Football League: History

 In 1963, Carranballac folded.
 Caramut joined the competition from 1965 from the Port Fairy Football League.
-In 1970, Hawkesdale and Penshurst entered, and the competition changed its name to the Mininera & District Football League.
+In 1970, Hawkesdale and Penshurst entered.

 In 1986, Wickliffe merged with Lake Bolac, and Woorndoo re-entered the league in 1987.

 In 1998, Hawkesdale merged with Macarthur (from the South West District Football League) and Willaura went into recess.
 In 1999 Lismore-Derrinallum entered the competition.

 In 2000, the Mininera and District Football League absorbed some of the clubs from the defunct Ararat & District Football Association, including Caledonians-Miners, Prestige-Trinity and Moyston.
 Caledonians-Miners and Prestige-Trinity merged to form Ararat United, whilst Moyston merged with Willaura.

-In 2001, Woorndoo merged with Mortlake and Dunkeld went into recess.
-In 2003 Dunkeld merged with Glenthompson, and Ararat United went into recess before officially folding in 2005.
+In 2001, Woorndoo decided to acknowledge the contributions of Mortlake citizens helping the club over the years by renaming the club Woorndoo-Mortlake.